Werner W. Wittmann: Main research areas

-Recent strong commitment in the context of outpatient psychotherapeutic care research currently under development, together with Wolfgang Lutz head of the so-called TK project on behalf of the Techniker Krankenkasse (TK) and together with Bernhard Strauss head of the pilot study QS-PSY-BAY on behalf of the kassenärztlichen Vereinigung Bayern (Wittmann et al. 2012 etc.)

-Brunswik symmetry as a key concept of successful psychological research: studies on the relationship between working memory and intelligence, intelligence and complex problem solving, intelligence and school grades, and on the predictive validity of personality traits (extraversion, introversion).
+Wittmann has been involved in research on outpatient psychotherapeutic care, including projects conducted in collaboration with Wolfgang Lutz, head of the TK project on behalf of Techniker Krankenkasse, and with Bernhard Strauss, head of the pilot study QS-PSY-BAY on behalf of the Kassenärztliche Vereinigung Bayern (Wittmann et al., 2012).
+His research has also addressed the Brunswik symmetry principle and examined relationships between working memory and intelligence, intelligence and complex problem solving, intelligence and academic performance, as well as the predictive validity of personality traits such as extraversion and introversion.